zocteam/zoc-tools/01coin-MasternodeGuide.md

 + IP:port: This is the IP address of your remote server in x.x.x.x format, followed by a colon (:) and the number 10000.
 The port number for a 01coin masternode is always 10000.
 + masternodeprivkey: This is the private key you generated on the remote server.
 + collateral_output_txid: This is the 64-character transaction ID from when you sent 1000 ZOC to your masternode collateral address.
 You can review this by typing `masternode outputs` in the debug console of your local wallet at any time.
 + collateral_output_index: This is the number following your collateral_output_txid when you type `masternode outputs` into your debug console.
-It will always be either 0 or 1.
+It will almost always be either 0 or 1.

 Once you have entered all of that data into masternode.conf, save it and close it.
 Then, reopen your 01coin wallet.